The Nutcracker is the most iconic holiday ballet performed by ballet schools and professional companies around the world.

 Bruising – The best prevention for bruising is to wear padding and control descents to the floor during choreography.
 Avoid heating pads or warming topical creams, as this will bring more blood to the bruised region and delay healing.

 By following the above recommendations, you are now ready to tackle the Nutcracker season injury free!
-If you experience an injury, please contact your physician or set up a screen with a performing arts physical therapist at a convenient Athletico Physical Therapy location.
+If you experience an injury, please contact your physician or set up a free assessment with a performing arts physical therapist at a convenient Athletico Physical Therapy location.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.